Ackcess/quizapp/README.md

-This is an application for quiz tests for different subjects.
+This is an application for quiz tests of different subjects.